derMacon/anki-pdf-editor/README.md

 ### Todo
 * update manual / Readme
-* new cards should be appended to stack not prepended
 * anki gui - fix html
 * update instructional gif
 * export option